 In Demers v.
 Austin, 746 F.3d 402, 406 (9th Cir.
-2014), however, the Ninth Circuit answered the latter question and held that "Garcetti does not apply to 'speech related to scholarship or teaching."
+2014), however, the Ninth Circuit answered the latter question and held that "Garcetti does not apply to 'speech related to scholarship or teaching.'"
 Rather, the Ninth Circuit held that such speech is governed by Pickering v.
 Board of Education, 391 U.S. 563 (1968) (considering speech by public school teacher critical of school board).
 Id.
 The Demers court went on to conclude that a state university professor's plan for changes in his department addressed a matter of public concern under Pickering.
 Id. at 414-17.
+In Kennedy v.
+Bremerton School Dist., 991 F.3d 1004, 1016 (9th Cir.
+2021), the Ninth Circuit held that football coach spoke as a public employee when employer directed speech after games and therefore First Amendment rights were limited.